Meghss-10/Zomato/README.md

 # Zomato clone

 Zomato is a restaurant discovery app built using React, designed to showcase restaurants based on your location.
-This project leverages Swiggy's live API, enabling a seamless user experience with a config-driven UI
+This project leverages Zomato's live API, enabling a seamless user experience with a config-driven UI
 ## Key Features

 - **Swiggy API Integration**: Fetches and displays live restaurant data.